Resources for Young People in Foster Care

 FosterClub

-A national youth network that supplies tools, training and support to young people in foster care so that they can build a brighter future for themselves and the foster care system.
+A national youth network that provides tools, training and direct support to young people in foster care so that they can build a brighter future for themselves and the foster care system.
+See their HelpHub with information on housing, grants, jobs, healthcare and more.

-A quarterly magazine packed with inspiring and informational stories penned by youth in foster care.
+A magazine packed with inspiring and informational stories penned by youth in foster care.